Streampunk/arachnid/README.md

 The speed that data is streamed for each grain message body can be used to apply back pressure on the stream, along with delaying the sending of grains when [429 Too Many Requests](https://http.cat/429) are received.
 For example, if sending grains in sequence, the next back pressure _pull request_ should only be made once the previous `PUT` request has completed and a period equivalent to the grain duration has elapsed.

+To scale, a intermediate caching agent can be introduced that receives the `PUT` requests from the sending client and allows the most recently received grains to be pulled with `GET` requests.

 ### Ending the stream ###

 _Details to follow_